 But there was a photo of 1 bedroom.

-When i asked information about the 2nd bedroom, it does not exist.
+When i asked information about the 2nd bedroom, it did not exist.

 It was the sofa bed in the living room.